xuankimtran/docs-1/pages/katalon-studio/docs/how-to-capture-objects-in-hybrid-apps.md

 description:
 ---

-You can use mobile keywords to automate your app, but our Mobile Spy/Recorder utility does not detect hybrid mobile elements.
-This tutorial provides a solution to capture hybrid mobile elements with Appium and Chrome Devtools under the control of Android WebView.
+Katalon Mobile Recorder/Spy utility can detect elements in hybrid app rendered as native app, but cannot as Webview.
+This tutorial provides a solution to capture Android hybrid mobile elements in WebView with Appium and Chrome Devtools.
 You can learn more about Android WebView functionalities from the Android developer documentation here: [WebView](https://developer.android.com/reference/android/webkit/WebView).

 Do as follows:

 1. Enable WebView debugging in your Android app.
 To enable this, set the `setWebContentsDebuggingEnabled` property on the `android.webkit.WebView` element to `true`.
-You can learn more about configuring WebView for debugging from the Chrome developer documentation here: [Automating hybrid Android apps](https://developer.chrome.com/docs/devtools/remote-debugging/webviews/).
+You can learn more about configuring WebView for debugging from the Chrome developer documentation here: [Remote debugging WebViews](https://developer.chrome.com/docs/devtools/remote-debugging/webviews/).

 2. Download and install Chromedriver for Appium.
 You can download it from the Appium website: [Chromedriver](http://appium.io/docs/en/writing-running-appium/web/chromedriver/#chromedriverchrome-compatibility).
 Make sure to download the compatible version with Chrome on your testing devices.